figadore/express-request-formatter/README.md

 * `onResponseCaptured`: function(requestLogObject, responseLogObject). callback to run once request and response objects have been formatted. default: do nothing

-* `captureRequestBody`: boolean|function(req). whether to include the request body in the callback. default: true
+* `captureRequestBody`: boolean|function(req). whether to include the request body in the callback. default: false.
+If set to a function, returned results will be the boolean that determines whether to capture the body (allows logging only json bodies, for example)

-* `captureResponseBody`: boolean|function(req, res). whether to include the response body in the callback. default: true
+* `captureResponseBody`: boolean|function(req, res). whether to include the response body in the callback. default: false.
+If set to a function, returned results will be the boolean that determines whether to capture the body (allows logging only json bodies, for example)

+* `logRequestHeaders`: boolean|function(req). whether to include the request body in the callback. default: true.
+If set to a function, returned results will be used as headers to log (allows filtering out sensitive headers)

+* `logResponseHeaders`: boolean|function(req, res). whether to include the response body in the callback. default: true.
+If set to a function, returned results will be used as headers to log (allows filtering out sensitive headers)

 ### possible future work
 * add options to create conditions for which types of request/response bodies are captured (e.g. json only)